MendenLab/DEx_StemCells_new/README.md

 ## Description

-In this repository is presented a script with the necessary steps to replicate the differential expression analysis and visualizations of a time and compound dependent dataset of stem cells.
+In this repository is presented a script with the necessary steps to replicate the differential expression analysis and visualizations for the manuscript *Suppression of ferroptosis by vitamin A or radical-trapping antioxidants is essential for neuronal development*, published in [Nature Communications (2024)](https://doi.org/10.1038/s41467-024-51996-1).

 ## Usage